aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

 ### API access

-The permission determines which index APIs the user can access, controlling specific actions such as reading, writing, updating, and deleting documents within those indices:
+Permissions determine which index APIs users can access, controlling actions like reading, writing, updating, and deleting documents.

 -   `deny`: No access
 -   `admin`: No restrictions